 Firstly, take note of any potential issues highlighted during the review process.

-it is very important that you take care of these issues before self publishing on Amazon.
+It is very important that you proof the book and take care of these issues before self-publishing on Amazon.

 In the screenshot above, you can see that a warning about image quality was highlighted after my files were reviewed.